spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/cluster-profiles.md

 Cluster profiles are composed of layers.
 You can create the following types of cluster profiles using packs, Helm charts, and custom manifests to meet specific types of workloads on your Palette cluster deployments.
 You can create as many profiles as needed for your workload cluster deployments.
 You can also create multiple cluster profile versions.
 For guidance on creating profile versions, review [Version a Cluster Profile](version-cluster-profile.md).

-- **Cluster profiles** - You can build three types of cluster profiles:
+You can build three types of cluster profiles:

   - *Infrastructure* profiles provide the essential components for workload cluster deployments within a [tenant](../../glossary-all.md#tenant): Operating System (OS), Kubernetes, Network, and Storage.
 Collectively, these layers form the infrastructure for your cluster.
 For more information, review the [Create an Infrastructure Profile](./create-infrastructure-profile.md) guide.